Broker Check

 Once you’ve established your emergency fund, it’s time to turn your attention to longer-term goals.

-That may feel counterintuitive, since you may have other short-term goals like buying a home or that hot new car you’ve always wanted.
+That may feel counterintuitive, since you may have other short-term goals like buying a home or that dream car you’ve had your eye on.

-But starting early is key when saving money and investing for retirement because time is on your side.
-Compounding is the most powerful tool you have to reach your retirement goals.
+But starting early is key when saving money and investing for retirement.
+Compounding is one of the most powerful tools you have to reach your retirement goals.

 Good: Contribute something.
 Even if it’s a small amount, it’s better than nothing and will get you started.

-Better: Contribute up to your employer match.
+Better: Contribute enough to capture your employer match.
 If your employer matches employee contributions (many do), that means you’re eligible for freemoney.
-An employer match can be thought of as doubling your investment contribution - hard to beat!
+An employer match can be thought of as multiplying your contribution – a great deal if you ask me.

 By contributing to your 401(k), you’ll lower your income taxes today (your contributions are not subject to current income taxation), establish savings that grow tax-deferred, and set yourself up to enjoy years of compounding.